Sunf3r/WALL-E/README.md

 # ⭐ WALL-E ⭐

-### ✨ WALL-E is an WhatsApp chat bot with some cool features. ✨
+### ✨ WALL-E is a WhatsApp chat bot with some cool features. ✨

 > ⚠️ » _WALL-E is still under development, feel free to contribute to this repo and leave a_ ⭐